2 Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates

 be trebled, however, in cases where a defendant has been on

-it is tracking in property and f
+specific notice that it is tracking in property and fails to cease

 doing so within 30 days.